-The majority of Pain Medicine Specialists choose to undertake specialised Pain Medicine training as a subspecialty of anaesthesia, overseen by the Faculty of Pain Medicine.
+The majority of Pain Specialists choose to undertake specialised Pain Medicine training as a subspecialty of anaesthesia, overseen by the Faculty of Pain Medicine.
 This robust training scheme includes basic, intermediate, higher and advanced training periods (the latter normally comprising a 12 month clinical training placement).
 Trainees are expected to achieve a number of clinical competencies and sufficient knowledge to pass a specialty examination in order to achieve Fellowship of the Faculty of Pain Medicine.
 This training uniquely equips them with the knowledge and skills to evaluate, diagnose and manage all types of pain.

-In particular, Pain Medicine Specialists are trained to:
+In particular, Pain Specialists are trained to:

-- Understand the complex biology of pain - Evaluate and manage patients with complex acute and chronic pain problems - Understand the role of specialised tests for diagnosing pain conditions - Provide specific interventions for some pain conditions (such as injections or other interventional techniques) - Understand the pharmacology and best practice of prescribing pain medications - Provide leadership and develop specialist pain services - Actively engage in multidisciplinary and multispecialty working related to pain
+- Understand the complex biology of pain - Evaluate and manage patients with complex acute and chronic pain problems - Understand the role of specialised tests for diagnosing pain conditions - Provide specific interventions for some pain conditions (such as injections or other interventional techniques) - Understand the pharmacology and best practice of prescribing pain medications - Provide leadership and develop specialist pain services

-SPECIALIST DIAGNOSTIC AND TREATMENT SKILLS
+SPECIALIST TREATMENT SKILLS

-Initial assessment and management of some pain conditions (such as musculoskeletal pain) may be performed by allied healthcare professionals, by virtue of their general medical and specialised pain training.

-Pain Medicine Specialists are well placed to make specific pain diagnoses that may otherwise be missed if a failure of initial management is not escalated appropriately.
+Whilst initial assessment and management of some pain conditions (such as musculoskeletal pain) may be performed by allied healthcare professionals, by virtue of their general medical and specialised pain training, Pain Specialists are well placed to make specific diagnoses that may otherwise be missed if a failure of initial management is not escalated appropriately.

-Pain Medicine Specialists also play an essential role in the management of complex pain for those patients that do not fit easily within the constraints of national guidelines or where existing evidence based pathways do not reflect complex pain situations.
+Pain Specialists also play an essential role in the management of complex pain for those patients that do not fit easily within the constraints of national guidelines or where existing evidence based pathways do not reflect complex pain situations.

-Without Pain Medicine Specialists, these patients may be offered inappropriate treatment or no treatment at all, to the significant detriment of individuals and the wider healthcare economy.
-Pain Medicine Specialists have the skills to provide specialist interventional pain treatments to those patients that have not been helped by other pain management techniques (such as medications or physiotherapy).
+Without Specialists in Pain Medicine, these patients may be offered inappropriate treatment or no treatment at all, to the significant detriment of individuals and the wider healthcare economy.
+Pain Specialists have the skills to provide specialist interventional pain treatments to those patients that have not been helped by other pain management techniques (such as medications or physiotherapy).

-Although treatment for cancer is improving, many patients experience chronic pain as a result of their disease or cancer therapy.
-Pain Medicine Specialists play a leading role in pain management and rehabilitation of these cancer survivors.
-In addition, they can contribute to the management of increasing pain with progressive cancer, including near the end of life, where appropriate.
+As treatment for cancer improves, many patients experience chronic pain as a result of their disease or cancer therapy.
+Specialists in Pain Medicine play a leading role in the rehabilitation of these cancer survivors.